JetBrains/teamcity-documentation/topics/teamcity-2021-1-4-release-notes.md

 ### Security Problem

-6 security problem have been fixed.
+1 security problem has been fixed.